Transgender flag: Andrew design

 In 1999, San Francisco trans man Johnathan Andrew, under the moniker of "Captain John" on his female-to-male trans website "Adventures in Boyland", designed and published a flag for those within the transgender community.
 This trans pride flag consists of seven stripes alternating in pink and light blue separated by thin white stripes and featuring, in the upper left hoist, a twinned Venus and Mars symbol in lavender.
 The repeated explanation of the color symbolism for Monica Helms's more well-known flag design is almost identical to that of the description of Andrew's design on other pages.

 Pellinen design

 Jennifer Pellinen designed this flag in 2002.
 The flag consists of five stripes from pink at the top to blue at the bottom.
 The pink and blue represent male and female, respectively, and the three purple stripes represent the diversity of the transgender community as well as genders other than male and female.

 Israeli transgender flag

-A unique design is used in Israel by the transgender and genderqueer community.
-This flag has a neon green background (to stand out in public places) and a centered Venus, Mars, and Mars with stroke symbol in black to represent transgender people.
+A different design is used in Israel by the transgender and genderqueer community.
+This flag has a neon green background to stand out in public places and protests, and a centered Venus, Mars, and Mars with stroke symbol in black to represent transgender people.